akvo/akvo-flow-docs/docs/fieldapp/4-surveys-to-device/4-1-getting-surveys-on-device.rst

 Alternative - manual transfer of surveys
 ----------------------------------------
-If there is no wifi available or you have trouble with the connectivity, you can put the survey on the phone using a manual method.
-This method takes 3 steps: 1) exporting the survey from the Dashboard to a "Bootstrap file", 2) connecting the phone to a computer, 3) transfering the bootstrap file to the phone.
+If there is no Wi-Fi available or you have trouble with the connectivity, you can put the survey on the phone using a manual method.
+This method takes 3 steps: 1) export the survey from the Dashboard to a "Bootstrap file", 2) connect the phone to a computer, 3) transfer the bootstrap file to the phone.

 1. Exporting the survey to a bootstrap file
 *******************************************